About Cars, Consciousness and CO2

 But you can very clearly see the symptoms of the mysterious, slow-advancing yet devastating “soul-killing” car disease — especially when you observe those who have lived for many years in blocks of flats right next to the highway.
 They often present as late-stage patients, suffering from the cumulative effect of years of repeated exposure to high-volume traffic: millions, perhaps billions of cars passing by their property over their lifetime, each one causing a tiny, imperceptible increment of damage to their soul as they unsuspectingly go on about their daily lives.
 The exact details of how the soul-killing disease operates are still under investigation.

-Confined in their balconies, the zombies get on with their day as the raging sea of steel below continues its journey.
-They turn their attention to the new friends they’ve adopted: a geranium, a yucca, maybe even a jasmine.
-Their vast, hollow eyes can still show compassion as they mechanically go about watering each flower pot, meticulously looking out for any leaf diseases that their friends may have picked up from the diesel exhaust particulate cloud that dusts every surface it comes in contact with: the leaves, the soil, the zombie’s apartment.
-The diesel cloud is just a part of life that they have had to accept.
+Confined to their balconies, the zombies go on about their day as the raging sea of steel below continues its journey.
+They turn their attention to the new friends they’ve adopted: a thirsty geranium, a dusty yucca, maybe even a jasmine that has been trying to bloom for years.
+Their vast, hollow eyes can still show compassion as they mechanically go about watering each flower pot, meticulously looking out for any leaf diseases they may have picked up from the diesel exhaust particulate cloud that covers every surface it comes in contact with: the leaves, the soil, the zombie’s apartment.
+The diesel cloud is just a part of life they had to accept.
 It is part of the syndrome of the soul disease itself.
 Like microscopic black sponges, the suspended tar particulates of the cloud attract and trap pieces of soul from the aura of any life form that may happen to be in their vicinity.
 Luckily, the progression of the disease in the vast majority of cases is slow.
 But as they fall to the ground, the microscopic trapped souls may have to wait forever before they can be reincarnated, free again to connect with each other and form whole, new souls again.

 Since cars arrived, people see each other differently.
 A pedestrian doesn’t see the driver behind the wheel, but a cruel, lifeless machine.
 Similarly, the driver doesn’t see pedestrians, but obstacles.
 In the US, where driving into protester crowds has now become commonplace, cars have finally revealed their true colours, what they always stood for: armour.